 Who Can Apply

 If you would like a family member or friend to visit from abroad, we can help!
-Whether they are coming for a few days or a few months, World One Law Group can help you navigate the process at the US embassy and get through customs.
+Whether they are coming for a few days or a few months, World One Law Group can help you navigate the process at the US embassy.

 It is important to note that the Visitor Visa is a nonimmigrant visa and individuals who wish to enter to United States for a brief period of time may apply.
 Certain eligible citizens or nationals from a specified list of participating countries do not have to apply for the B2 visa and instead may apply for the Visa Waiver Program to visit the United States for 90 days or less.
 Visit www.uscis.gov/ for current eligible countries.